MoshiDaBush/MoshiDaBush/README.md

 ### Hi there 👋
-- 🌱 I’m currently a student at Central University of Technology,Free State.
+- 🌱  Central University of Technology,Free State.
 - 💬 INFORMATION TECHNOLOGY : SOFTWARE NQF 5
 - THE REST IS HISTORY
 - - 🔭 I’m web & app Dev